stjeandenise/stjeandenise/README.md

 - 👋 Hi, I’m @stjeandenise
-- 👀 I’m interested in infectious disease epidemiology
+- 👀 I’m an epidemiologist & management consultant interested in global health & innovation
-- 🌱 I’m currently working on creating my own website using html & css
+- 🌱 You can find me at the intersection of data & technology in healthcare
 - 📫 Reach me on Twitter for now, @stjeandenise

 <!---